fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 > Data bindings allows properties of two objects to be linked so that a change in one causes a change in the other.
 See more about it in these article [Data Binding Basics](http://developer.xamarin.com/guides/cross-platform/xamarin-forms/xaml-for-xamarin-forms/data_binding_basics/) and [From Data Bindings to MVVM](http://developer.xamarin.com/guides/cross-platform/xamarin-forms/xaml-for-xamarin-forms/data_bindings_to_MVVM/).

 Each row from the ListView can be defined with static or dynamic size.
-In this case was defined a static size for each platform (related with screen resolution).
-A developer that needs to have different row’s size depending the data showed is recommended to use the property HasUnevenRows.
+In this case it was defined a static size for each platform (related with screen resolution).
+A developer that needs to have different row size depending the data showed is recommended to use the property HasUnevenRows.

-To complete, in code behind, you need to define the Sessions that should be an “ObservableCollection” of Session (this kind of list allow to notify the UI each time an object is removed or added in the list).
+To complete, in code behind, you need to define the Sessions that should be an “ObservableCollection” of Session (this kind of list allows to notify the UI each time an object is removed or added in the list).
 You need to get the sessions from the “SessionsDataSource” and you need to define the “BindingContext”.
 The data should be loaded in the “OnAppearing” method and is not recommended to load it in the constructor of the page, because it will increase the time required to create the page which can create issues.

     public partial class SessionsView : ContentPage
     {